Stevee87/Arduino-ESP32-Radarproject/README.md

 1x BW4056 usbc charging module
 2x magnets

-Wires, melt-in thread insert M3, M3x10mm screws, 3D printer
+Wires, melt-in thread insert M3, M3x10mm screws, 3D printer, glue, tape

 the .stl files i provided are designed by myself (still in the beta) for the display protection case use this .stl from Arduino: https://www.printables.com/model/605051-enclosure-for-arduino-giga-r1-wifi-and-giga-displa